-Mental Health
+Mental health

 Educational institutes offer some sort of mental health care support.
-For example, if you feel stressed, depressed, lonely, unsafe or suffer from other anxieties, you can contact your international office, welfare officer, or student counsellor.
+For example, if you feel depressed or lonely, you can contact your international office, welfare officer, or student counsellor.
 Welfare officers may also be able to guide you through the Dutch medical system to the best possible help.

 There are public and private psychologists available in the Netherlands.
 You need a referral from your GP if you want to use a public therapist.
 They are often (partially) covered by your health insurance, however, there a long waiting lists.
 You do not need a referral to go to a private psychologist and they often do not have waiting lists.
-However, you will need to pay for this yourself
+However, you will need to pay for this yourself.

-Banking and Finance
+Banking and finance